MeteoSwiss/flexpart/test_meteoswiss/README.md

 -----------------------------

 Test script to prepare input data and run Flexpart.
 It
-- Retrieves GRIB file from the operational (or a personal) COSMO storage
+- Retrieves GRIB file from the operational or from a personal ICON storage
-- Generates the 'pathnames' and the 'AVAILABLE' files
+- Generates the `pathnames` and the `AVAILABLE` files
-- Adapts the FLEXPART control input files according to the arguments
+- Adapts the FLEXPART control input files according to the provided arguments
-- Writes a batch job file
+- Writes a batch-job file
 - Submits the job on a queue

 See usage and a short help with command

     ./test-fp --help

-For all settings see settings section of the script.
+For the full list of configuration options, refer to the Settings section within the script.

-The mandatory input can be selected from command-line menus when starting the script
+When the script is called with no options or not all of the mandatory input, it will prompt the user to select from command-line menus.

     ./test-fp